 Beijing Wax Museum

-Learn about all of the great figures of Chinese history from ancient emperors to recent pop icons and everything in between at the Beijing Wax Museum, located in the Hall of Abstinence in Ditan Park.
+Learn about all of the great figures of Chinese history, from ancient emperors to recent pop icons, at the Beijing Wax Museum.
+It is located in the Hall of Abstinence in Ditan Park.
 There are three exhibition halls, housing well over 100 figures.